edjineer/GeneralistHub/SystemDesign/BookNotes/InterviewingIO-Guide.md

 Time: *40 minute read*

-## Part 4: Watch us design simple systems from scratch, adn learn how to get unstuck
+## Part 4: Watch us design simple systems from scratch, and learn how to get unstuck

 Time: *80 minute read*